 To get around London by car (going through it most people will tell you is pointless, given the traffic congestion and the congestion charge during weekdays) you'll need to navigate the M25 (AKA the world's largest car park, although not so much since they widened it.
 Although the way things are going, it'll end up like that again), the motorway which circles most of London (the only gap being the Dartford Crossing which is part of the M25 in all but name).
 A word to any inexperienced motorists who plan on attempting to use the M25 - don't, it will suck out your soul.

 - This is also because the M25 was made in the shape of the ancient sigil odegra, which translates to "All hail the Great Beast, Devourer of Worlds."
 It serves as a kind of prayer wheel of constant, low grade evil.
 Anyone who's spent any length of time on the motorway in question will be completely unsurprised by this.

 Other Bits Of London in fiction

 - The red buses.
 Most notably, the Routemasters, with their open back entrance.
-The Routemasters were removed by the first Mayor, Ken Livingston, but were slowly replaced in many routes by a twenty-first century version by his successor Boris Johnson.
-The original Routemaster can still be ridden on route 15 as a heritage line.
+The Routemasters were removed by the first Mayor, Ken Livingstone, but were slowly replaced in many routes by a twenty-first century version by his successor Boris Johnson.

 - When London's bus routes were tendered late 1980s, then privatised in the 1990s they began using their own company colours, until the Government realised that it would be bad for tourism if red buses became extinct.